thecredibleway/thecredibleway-com/docs/faq/answering-lifes-questions.md

 Perhaps you've found yourself pondering some of life's biggest questions: **Does God exist?** If so, **what is God like?
-Why is there suffering in the world if God is good?** Or maybe you're curious about the historical reliability of the Bible, the resurrection of Jesus, or the distinct claims of Christianity compared to other worldviews. *Questions about life, truth and God are more often that not deeply personal; not just academic curiosities.*
+Why is there suffering in the world if God is good?** Or maybe you're curious about the historical reliability of the Bible, the resurrection of Jesus, or the distinct aspects of Christianity compared to other worldviews. *Questions about life, truth and God are more often that not deeply personal; not just academic curiosities.*

 In a world filled with diverse beliefs and often conflicting claims about reality, it's natural and